asmuth/clip/fnordmetric-doc/documentation/getting_started.md

 ### Getting Started in 5 minutes

-We have two 5 minute getting started guides for impatient people who don't like reading documentation (like the author).
+We have three 5 minute getting started guides for impatient people who don't like reading documentation (like the author).
 For more in-depth information you are kindly referred to the remaining pages.